Oddert/fcc-backend-stock-ticker/README.md

-# FCC Backend Message Board
+# FCC Backend Stock Ticker

 API based application to query stock levels and add 'likes' based on each device's IP.